ivangfr/springboot-react-keycloak/README.md

 ## Shutdown

-Go to the terminals where `movies-api` and `movies-ui` are running and press `ctrl-c`.
+Go to `movies-api` and `movies-ui` terminals and press `ctrl-c` on each one

-Then, to stop and remove containers, networks and volumes
+Then, to stop and remove containers, networks and volumes, run
 ```
 docker-compose down -v
 ```